 When we asked our style consultants, the Larslo boots were consistently runners-up to almost all the other low boots, and it's for one grey reason.
 Why are there grey midsole stripe on the side of the boot?
 In our opinion, it's a bit offputting and draws attention to the boots.
 We tended to appreciate more subtle styles that don't draw attention.
 Other low boots don't even look like rain boots, but the Larslo's grey stripe gives them away immediately.

 Without the stripe, they'd be almost as pretty as these flowers

 These size 13 boots fit our size 12 feet like gloves (in a good way).
 They've got around 1/4" of forward and back wiggle and minimal extra room width wise for our D width feet.
 We can fit a thicker sock on, but that's pushing it just a little bit.
-They're definitely wider than the Bogs Carson but they're not as roomy as the Alpha Muddy, which would be best if you've got E width or wider feet.

 These boots are perfect for little chores around the house on wet days